FabAcademy

 Microprocessor

-A Microprocessor is an important part of a computer architecture without which you will not be able to perform anything on your computer.
+A Microprocessor is an important part of a computer architecture without which we will not be able to perform anything on our computer.
 A microprocessor is like the brain of a computer.
 It's a tiny chip that follows instructions to do math and logic tasks, producing outcomes.
 It fetches instructions, figures out what they mean, does what they say, and gives results.
-Basically, it's what makes your computer work.

 Basics of Microprocessor